This information is for reference only. Use it at your own risk,

 Technical background

-Helical (slanted) gears are utilized to physically implement this mechanism.
+Helical (slanted) gears physically implement this mechanism.
 Due to their nature, helical gears require a rotation to insert onto each other.
-This characteristic of helical gears is utilized to implement the relative rotation of the camshaft to the crankshaft dynamically while the engine is running.
+The system utilizes the properties of these helical gears to dynamically adjust the camshaft’s rotation relative to the crankshaft while the engine is running.

 Inserting the splined shaft axially onto the camshaft and sprocket causes the camshaft to advance (rotate clockwise) and cause advanced (earlier) timing.